rails/rails/guides/source/asset_pipeline.md

 dependency.
 This makes it a good choice for applications already relying on Node for JavaScript processing with gems like `jsbundling-rails`.
-However, if you're using [`importmap-rails`](https://github.com/rails/importmap-rails) for JavaScript and prefer to avoid Node, standalone alternatives like [`dartsass-rails`](https://github.com/rails/dartsass-rails) or [`tailwindcss-rails`](https://github.com/rails/tailwindcss-rails) offer a simpler setup.
+However, if you're using [`importmap-rails`](https://github.com/rails/importmap-rails) for JavaScript and prefer to avoid Node.js, standalone alternatives like [`dartsass-rails`](https://github.com/rails/dartsass-rails) or [`tailwindcss-rails`](https://github.com/rails/tailwindcss-rails) offer a simpler setup.